och-karr/ng-presentational-components/README.md

 ### ProductForm

-Create compoennt with a selector `product-form` and html that contains `form` with:
+Create component with a selector `product-form` and html that contains `form` with:

 - `input` of type `text` representing product name
 - `input` of type `number` representing product price